1Hyena/aronia/README.md

 # Game Client ##################################################################

 Aronia has a browser-based custom MUD client called Aronia MUD Client (AMC).
-It is served at http://aronia.net.ee/ and its main purpose is to add graphical and audial effects to the otherwise text-based adventure.
+It is served at https://aronia.net.ee/ and its main purpose is to add graphical and audial effects to your text-based adventure.